Contact the FSRC at email@example.com, 916.278.6112.

 Register for a Workshop!

-Log on to LearnerWeb with your Saclink Username and password to register.
+Log on to LearnerWeb with your Sac State Username and password to register.
 All workshop sessions can be found under the Schedule Link under My Menu.

-The FSRC offers free Faculty/Staff workshops during the regular semester and during summer and winter sessions.
+The FSRC offers free Faculty/Staff workshops during semester breaks.
 Workshop courses include how to use popular office applications, photo editing software, graphic design software and much more.

 Please look at our Workshop Courses page and Workshop Schedule page to learn more about these workshops and when they are offered.
-All workshops are held at AIRC 3013 (FSRC Training lab, adjacent to main FSRC lab 3012).
+All workshops are held at AIRC 3013 (FSRC Training lab, adjacent to main FSRC work room 3012) unless otherwise noted.

 - Introduction to Illustrator